14 Best Things To Do in Sintra, Portugal

 The Serra de Sintra is a beautiful mountain range located just outside of Sintra.
 It’s here that many of the famous palaces of Sintra, like Pena Palace, are located.

-But this area is also known for its hiking trails, making it one of the best things to do in Sintra for anyone who wants to get out into nature.
+But this area is also known for its hiking trails, making it a perfect activity for anyone who wants to get out into nature.

 Serra de Sintra has a variety of trails to choose from.
 A popular trail is the Santuário da Peninha trail, which is a 14.2 kilometer (8.8 mile) loop trail that brings you to several historical sites, and a beautiful lookout point.